 Temecula Valley Rose Society

-Where do you find them?
-They flourish feed, nest, and reproduce wherever there is water or high moisture.
-With our warm temperatures, they can remain active year round, but their populations explode as we begin watering and plants put on rapid growth.
-They lay their eggs on plant tissue and the newly hatched young immediately begin feeding on any part of the plant that provides sap and vital fluids containing nutrition.
-After a week or so, these larvae pass through two more stages that eat non-stop.
-They stop eating in their third stage and may develop wings, fly off, or crawl; however they get around, they're looking for leaf litter and mulch where they can pupate.
+Thirps lay their eggs on plant tissue and the newly hatched young immediately begin feeding on any part of the plant which provides sap.
+After a week or so, these larvae pass through two more stages, eating non-stop.
+They stop eating when enter their third stage and may develop wings, fly off, or crawl, looking for leaf litter and mulch where they can pupate.
 They emerge to lay eggs.
-This life cycle can take as little as two weeks, so few can become a few thousand very rapidly.
+This life cycle can take as little as two weeks, so a few can become a few thousand very rapidly.

 Return to Rose Care...